 Renishaw Charities Committee

-The Renishaw Charities Committee is made up of employee representatives who meet bimonthly to distribute funds made available by the Company to support charitable and voluntary organisations local to the Company's Headquarters near Wotton-under-Edge, Gloucestershire, UK.
+The Renishaw Charities Committee is made up of employee representatives who meet bimonthly to distribute funds made available by the company to support charitable and voluntary organisations local to Renishaw's key UK locations.

 Guidelines for applicants

 The Renishaw Charities Committee (RCC) receive many applications for financial support.
 To check the beneficiary organisation's eligibility for funding and to make an application, please review the following guidelines.

 All applications must be in writing; please either email firstname.lastname@example.org, write to The Renishaw Charities Committee, New Mills, Wotton-under-Edge, Gloucestershire GL12 8JR, or fill in the form below.

 Beneficiary organisations are not required to have registered charitable status.